madhuworking1211/pipeline-mysql-postgres/README.md

 # pipeline-mysql-postgres

-Constructing a data pipeline btween mysql to postgres
+Constructing a data pipeline between mysql to postgres